CITY OF DOWNEY & MAJOR LEAGUE SOFTBALL SUPPLEMENTAL LEAGUE RULES

 ♦ Sec.
 15. NO PLAYER SHALL: Mingle with or fraternize with spectators during the course of the game, but shall remain on the player's bench or on the field of play.

 ♦ Sec.
 16. NO PLAYER SHALL: Be guilty of using a bat that has been altered in any way.
 Altering includes, but is not limited to: sanding, filing, shaving, lengthening, shortening, weight-altering, heating and cooling.
 PENALTY: Officials are required to immediately remove player from the game.
 Such player shall remain suspended until his/her case has been considered by the League Administering Authority.

 NOTE: The term PLAYER as used in Rule 9 shall apply to all team personnel, such as manager, coaches, batkeeper, scorekeepers, sponsors, etc.

-1. Playoff games will be scheduled the week following the conclusion of the regular league games.
+1) Playoff games will be scheduled the week following the conclusion of the regular league games.
 All teams involved in playoffs must be ready at the time and location decided by Major League Softball, Inc. NO EXCEPTIONS WILL BE GRANTED.
-If a team goes undefeated & untied there will be NO PLAYOFFS.
+If a team goes undefeated & untied there will be NO PLAYOFFS (except in HYBRID leagues, see below).
 2nd Place will be determined by win/loss records using tie breaking policy as needed.